jsk56143/Reddit-Bot/doc/sortCollection.md

 * Currently, the only way to reorder collections is to manually click and drag posts.
 This is very time consuming especially when the collection can hold a max of 100 posts.

 * This script can be configured to work on other subreddits and collections.
-See below for more information.
+See code in src/sortCollection.py for more information.